Digital Process Twin: Process optimization through Predictive Quality and Predictive Production

 With the help of this ‘digital twin’, the project team was not only able to significantly reduce the reject rate of the plant, but also to make the correlations of relevant influencing factors on the quality result more transparent.
 The company also developed a prediction model of the result at the next quality gate.

-In addition, ROI’s ‘Digital Process Twin’ offers completely new options in Value stream management, for example in the evaluation, control and qualification of suppliers.
-By using the virtual process model, the actual structures and processes in Value creation networks can be analysed much more precisely and profoundly than with today’s checklists and lean manuals.
+In addition, ROI-EFESO’s ‘Digital Process Twin’ offers completely new options in value stream management, for example in the evaluation, control and qualification of suppliers.
+By using the virtual process model, the actual structures and processes in value creation networks can be analysed much more precisely and profoundly than with today’s checklists and lean manuals.
 On the one hand, this provided the company an excellent tool for qualifying its suppliers.
 On the other hand, it can now integrate new partners much faster and easier, reducing dependencies and facilitating the construction of new local production sites.
 This makes virtual process twins an eminently strategic factor in the development of smart supply chain management.